 This course is an introduction to various important fundamentals of asset/firm valuation, which is essential for sound financial decision making by firms and investors alike.
 The primary goal of this course is to provide students with understanding of a wide range of key concepts and analytical tools in valuation arena.
-Topics include valuation principle, risk and return analysis, optimal portfolio choices, valuation models of financial assets, cost of capital, financial statement analysis, EMH, etc.
+Topics include valuation principle, risk and return analysis, optimal portfolio choices, valuation models of financial assets such as stocks and bonds, cost of capital, financial statement analysis, efficient market and market anomalies, etc.